CI-Problem-Visualizer/JenkinsEC2/README.md

   it, maybe even more than once.
 Eventually though it'll make it to the end.
-- Once Jenkins has installed all the plugins, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution), and check the box at the bottom which says it'll make Jenkins restart.
+- Once Jenkins has installed all the plugins, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution).
+Check the box at the bottom which says it'll make Jenkins restart.
 This should then immediately cause Jenkins to begin restarting.
 The restart should not take long at all, just a few seconds.
-- Get the EC2 IP address using `./node_ip.sh` and go there in the browser to port 8080, to finish the Jenkins setup.
+- Open Jenkins in a browser.
+You can use the script `./jenkins_open_in_browser.sh` or you can get the EC2 IP address using `./node_ip.sh` and go there manually in the browser to port 8080, to finish the Jenkins setup as described below.
-- When asked which plugins to install choose "Choose my own plugins", and then install none (there's a button near the top to select none if necessary).
+- When asked which plugins to install, choose "Choose my own plugins".
+Choose 'none' (there's a button near the top to select none if necessary) and then press the button to proceed.
+- When asked about the Jenkins URL, continue with the default value.
 - After that, you should be able to start using Jenkins normally.
-You should be able to see and run the 'CodeSpyGlass' pipeline job, and it should go green.

 ## If necessary